 Q: Are there fees to use CSB Online or Mobile Banking?

 A: No, we are pleased to provide Online Banking services for free to CSB customers.
 The mobile app is also free to download and free to use.
 Certain features inside the app may require a fee.
 See your CSB Electronic Services Agreement for details.
 Contact your wireless service provider for any connectivity or usage rates that may apply.

 Q: Can anyone else get access to my information?

 A: You will create a username and password to enroll.
 You, and only you, can access your accounts.
 Plus, our powerful firewalls, encryption technology, and timed log-offs help to ensure your privacy.

 Q: Is CSB Mobile Banking Safe?

-A: We simply optimize your Internet banking experience for use on a mobile device.
+A: We simply optimize your Online Banking experience for use on a mobile device.
 All of the security currently in place with your Online Banking solution remains intact.
-You are merely accessing your accounts via a mobile device browser.
+You are merely accessing your accounts via a mobile app.
 User credentials are identical as you are connecting to the same site.
 We use 128-bit encryption to protect your data as it travels to your mobile device.